 This post may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases, through links in this post.
 See my Disclosure.

-These are similar to my chocolate chip cookies, but with a few changes of the addition of unsweetened cocoa powder.
-These are not crunchy like my chocolate chip cookies, but are soft baked, which is a nice change.
+And though they are not crunchy like the chocolate chip cookies, are soft baked, which is a nice change.
 The cocoa powder makes them rich and decadent!

 How to Make Keto Double Chocolate Chip Cookies

 Add the room temp butter, brown Swerve and Swerve confectioners to a separate bowl and mix using a hand mixer until well combined.

 Mix the wet and dry ingredients together (except the chocolate chips) and continue to mix until well combined.

 Fold in the chocolate chips, by hand to the dough mixture.
 Cover with plastic wrap and chill the dough for 30 minutes in the refrigerator.

 In the meantime, be preheating your oven to 325F.